About this book

 Awards and Praise

-“A provocative drama inviting readers to question their own behaviors toward all of the creatures in their orbits.” — Kirkus Reviews
+“A provocative drama inviting readers to question their own behaviors toward all of the creatures in their orbits.” — Kirkus Reviews, starred review

 “Full-bleed double-page complex illustrations move the story from monotones to brilliant colors, creating a magical world of joy.” — Booklist